SamErde/TheCleaners/.github/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to the **The Cleaners Project**.
+Thanks for your interest in contributing to the **TheCleaners Project**.

 Whether it's a bug report, new feature, correction, or additional documentation, your feedback and contributions are appreciated.